Studio Nouvelles Images - Spices

 IS an American, what exactly IS freedom?
 Life, liberty, and the pursuit of

-happiness… Hmmmmm…
+happiness.
+Hmmmmm…

-What is an American?
-What a ridiculously impossible question.
-The fact of our immense diversity precludes a simple answer.
-With the possible excep-
+of our immense diversity precludes a simple answer.
+With the possible

-portion of the North American continent.
-(I say possible exception because,
+to this portion of the North American continent.
+(I say possible exception because, when you stop to think about it, everyone came from some-

-song?).
+a Stevie Wonder song?).
 Navajo, Aztec, Negro, Caucasian, Oriental.
-We are Jews, Arabs,

-Catholics, Protestants, Hindus, Buddhists, agnostics, atheists, heathens.
+We are Jews, Arabs, Catholics, Protestants, Hindus, Buddhists, agnostics, atheists, heathens.
+Saints and sinners.
+Staunch conservatives and fervent

-sexual, homosexual, bisexual, asexual…
+affluent.
+Heterosexual, homosexual, bisexual, asexual…

 The list goes on and on and on.
 The diversity is so great, even in a com- paratively small geographical area such as Louisiana (from whence I write),